-Coarsely grind meat, or ask butcher to do so.
+Coarsely grind meat, or ask butcher (if they do that sort of thing).
 Brown and drain.
 Sauté onion, pepper, garlic, add to meat along with the seasonings.
 Add tomato sauce and water and simmer gently for about 30 minutes to 1 hour.
 Remove bay leaf, add beans.
 Thicken if necessary with masa harina mixed with a little water, or use flour and water to thicken.
 The refried beans will thicken the chili also.

 Adjust seasoning.
 Garnish with chopped cilantro.